Mathire/sftools-translation/README.md

 # How to translate SFTools

+**NOTE: As of February 2023, SFTools translation has been completely moved to [CrowdIn](https://crowdin.com/project/sftools).
+If you want to contribute, there's a page on the Wiki with a short [tutorial](https://github.com/HafisCZ/sf-tools/wiki/Translation-Guide).**

+___

 This short tutorial will demonstrate how to effectively contribute to the translation for [SFTools](sftools.mar21.eu).

 ## Requirements